-June 4, 1941: MGM recording session for Life Begins for Andy Hardy.
+June 4, 1941: Recording session for Life Begins for Andy Hardy.
 Judy pre-recorded “Easy To Love”; “Abide With Me” and “The Rosary.”
-None of the recordings were used, making the film technically Judy’s first dramatic role (although she does sing a bit of an a capella “Happy Birthday”).
+None of the recordings were used, making the film technically Judy’s first non-singing role (although she does sing a bit of “Happy Birthday”).
 “America” had been pre-recorded in May 1941 and that went unused as well.
-Note that the newspaper ad above declares “Judy Sings!”
+Note that the newspaper ad below declares “Judy Sings!”
 I’m sure audiences were disappointed.
 I know I would have been!

 The pre-recordings have survived, with “Easy To Love” making its debut on the 1976 LP “Cut!
 Outtakes from Hollywood’s Greatest Musicals.”

 The other two, plus the complete version of “Easy To Love” were not released until 1994’s laserdisc set “Judy Garland – The Golden Years at MGM” when they were included as part of the audio extras.